 As a fitness instructor, whether self-employed or working as an employee in a fitness center, it is important for you to purchase an insurance policy for yourself from a reputable insurance company before even beginning your career.
-In doing so, one of the basic insurance covers that you should consider and include in your policy plan is fitness instructor liability insurance.
+In doing so, one of the basic insurance covers that you should consider and include in your policy plan is a fitness instructor liability insurance policy.

 As a fitness instructor, you can easily include both types of fitness instructor liability insurance mentioned above in your insurance policy, especially if your job involves instructing clients on how to maintain their body fitness, as well as giving them professional advice.
 Apart from these, there are also other available liability insurance covers such as the employees’ liability insurance cover which should seriously be considered if you have employees working for you.